In this tutorial, you will learn how the Keras

 In this tutorial you learned the differences between Keras’ three primary functions used to train a deep neural network:

-.fit_generator: Should be used when either (1) the dataset is too large to fit into memory, (2) data augmentation needs to be applied, or (3) in any situation when it’s more convenient to yield training data in batches (i.e., using the
+.fit_generator: For legacy code using versions of TensorFlow/Keras prior to 2.2.
+Should be used when either (1) the dataset is too large to fit into memory, (2) data augmentation needs to be applied, or (3) in any situation when it’s more convenient to yield training data in batches (i.e., using the

 .train_on_batch: Can be used to train a Keras model on a single batch of data.
 Should be utilized only when you need the finest-grained control training your network, such as in situations where your data iterator is highly complex.